-Three members of a McDowell County, West Virginia family were injured on Sunday, October 9, 2011 in a pit bull attack.
-The family pet was chained in the backyard of their Welch, WV home when it broke loose and attacked a three year old girl.
+Three members of a McDowell County, West Virginia family were injured on Sunday, October 9, 2011, in a pit bull attack.
+The family pet was chained in the backyard of their Welch, WV home when it broke loose and attacked a three-year-old girl.
 Her grandfather and mother rushed to help the child and were viciously attacked.
-The three year old and grandfather suffered serious injuries and the pit bull was put down.
+The three-year-old and grandfather suffered serious injuries and the pit bull was put down.

 In 2009, a three-day-old baby boy in Hardy County, WV was viciously attacked and killed by the family’s pet pit bull.
 The pit bull refused to release the newborn infant during the struggle to save the baby.

-Devastating events such as these ought to cause West Virginians to reconsider the wisdom in choosing dogs such as the pit bull as family pets.
+Devastating events such as these ought to cause West Virginians to reconsider the wisdom in choosing dogs such as pit bulls as family pets.
 Typically, 77% of dog injuries are caused by dogs familiar to the victim, and most occur close to, or in, the owner’s home.
 Selective breeding practices that emphasize aggression and tenacity in such breeds work to increase these dogs’ negative impact on communities.

 Pit Bulls only account for two percent of the dog population, but account for one-third of dog bite fatalities.
 Because of pit bulls’ record of mauling, serious injuries, and deaths, many countries worldwide ban or regulate ownership of this breed.
 Many US cities and towns also have passed legislation restricting ownership and increasing penalties on owners whose dogs are responsible for attacks.